Equipment List for Trekking in Nepal

 - Plug adapter (2 round pegs to 2 flat pegs)

 - Trail Map/Guide book

 - Journal & Pen, Pencils and small notebooks

 - Pillowcase (if use lodge provided pillows) or can use your own stuff sacks as a pillow(s)

 - Hydration bladder with drinking tube and tube insulator

-- A pee bottle for men and pee funnel for woman to avoid that chilly late night trip
+- A pee bottle for men and a pee funnel for a woman to avoid that chilly late night trip

 - 1 small stainless steel thermos

 Please Note: Tight fitting, figure-hugging clothing, such as those made with Lycra can often be offensive to locals, especially to women.
 If you find these items comfortable as a base layer, please pack something to wear on top of them.